SapwoodStudio/Transmogrifier/docs/src/update.md

 ![Getting_started_Install_3_1.png](assets/images/Getting_started_Install_3_1.png)

 ## 2. Disable Transmogrifier
-Select the `Add-ons` tab, and `search` for `"Transmogrifier"` on the top right.
-Disable the add-on by unchecking the box of `Import-Export: Transmogrifier`.
+Select the `Add-ons` tab, and `search` for `"Transmogrifier"` in the top right.
+Disable the add-on by toggling off the `Import-Export: Transmogrifier` checkbox.

 ![Uninstall_2.png](assets/images/Uninstall_2.png)